sercrod/sercrod/docs/guide/6-lifecycle-fetch-and-post.en.md

 ---

 Each example writes the received JSON into a file named `data.json`.
-That same file will later be fetched by *fetch to restore the Nablla element.
+That same file will later be fetched by *fetch to restore the Sercrod element.

 ---